-- Each share of our common stock is entitled to one vote on all matters submitted for a vote at the annual meeting.
+- A: Each share of our common stock is entitled to one vote on all matters submitted for a vote at the annual meeting.
 To ensure that your vote is recorded promptly, please vote as soon as possible, even if you plan to attend the annual meeting in person.
 Most stockholders have four options for submitting their votes, which are described below.
 We encourage you to vote by internet or by telephone in order to help save money by reducing postage and proxy tabulation costs. - By Internet-Record holders may vote via the internet by following the instructions set forth on the Notice of Availability and on the proxy card.
 Most beneficial owners may vote via the internet by accessing the website specified on the voting instruction card provided by their nominees.
 Please check the voting instruction card provided by your nominee for internet voting availability. - By Telephone-Record holders may vote via telephone by following the instructions set forth on the Notice of Availability and on the proxy card.
-Most beneficial owners who live in the United States or Canada may vote via telephone by calling the toll-free number specified on the voting instruction card

-- provided by their nominees.
+Most beneficial owners who live in the United States or Canada may vote via telephone by calling the toll-free number specified on the voting instruction card provided by their nominees.
 Please check the voting instruction card provided by your nominee for telephone voting availability. - By Mail-Record holders who requested and received a paper copy of the proxy materials by mail may submit proxies by completing, signing and dating the accompanying proxy card and mailing it in the accompanying pre-addressed envelope.
-Beneficial owners may also vote by mail by completing, signing and dating the voting instruction card provided by their nominee and mailing it in the accompanying pre-addressed envelope. - In Person-Record holders and beneficial owners may vote in person at the virtual annual meeting through www.proxydocs.com/LYV.
-To be admitted to the annual meeting and vote your shares, you must register by the Registration Deadline and provide the Control Number as described in the Notice of Availability or proxy card.
-After completion of your registration by the Registration Deadline, further instructions, including a unique link to access the annual meeting, will be emailed to you.
+Beneficial owners may also vote by mail by completing, signing and dating the voting instruction card provided by their nominee and mailing it in the accompanying pre-addressed envelope. - In Person-Record holders and beneficial owners may vote in person at the annual meeting.
+Beneficial owners may also vote in person at the annual meeting if they obtain a legal proxy from their nominee giving them the right to vote the shares.

-10. Q: Broker Non-Votes-What is a broker non-vote?
+9. Q: Broker Non-Votes-What is a broker non-vote?

-Generally, a broker non-vote occurs when shares held by a nominee for a beneficial owner are not voted with respect to a particular proposal because (i) the nominee has not received voting instructions from the beneficial owner and (ii) the nominee lacks discretionary voting power to vote such shares.
+A: Generally, a broker non-vote occurs when shares held by a nominee for a beneficial owner are not voted with respect to a particular proposal because (i) the nominee has not received voting instructions from the beneficial owner and (ii) the nominee lacks discretionary voting power to vote such shares.
 Under New York Stock Exchange, or NYSE, rules, a nominee does not have discretionary voting power with respect to "non-routine" matters or the election of directors.
-The ratification of the appointment of our independent registered public accounting firm is a routine matter and the other proposal is a non-routine matter.
+The ratification of the appointment of our independent registered public accounting firm is a routine matter and the other proposals are non-routine matters.